impostorsguides/impostorsguides.github.io/rbenv/part-2/2-s-content.md

 ```

 This is the implementation of our `setup` hook, which in this case makes a new directory and navigates into it.

+### Sad path- testing a response to incorrect usage

 Our first test is: